th-otto/Idris/tools/README.md

      address harddisks other than the first, encoded as [0-7][0-1] where the first digit specifies the ACSI drive number, and the second digit the LUN.
+   - ps
+     Print process status.
+     This tool has been fixed to be able to work with either kernel version.
    - settime
      New tool that reads the IKBD clock, and sets current system time from it.
 Only useful if it already contains a valid date, either after reboot, or when using Hatari with an option to set the IKBD clock to current local time.
-     Should be invoked from /adm/init, instead of Setdate
+     Should be invoked from /adm/init, instead of Setdate.